MicrosoftDocs/power-platform/power-platform/admin/backup-restore-environments.md

 About **system backups**:

 - All your environments are backed up.
 - System backups occur continuously.
-Because the underlying technology used is Azure SQL Database, see [Automated backups](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups) for details.
+The underlying technology used is Azure SQL Database.
+See SQL Database documentation [Automated backups](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups) for details.
-- System backups for production-type environments are retained up to 28 days.
-Other environment-type backups are retained up to 7 days.
+- System backups for production environments that have been created with a database and have one or more Dynamics 365 applications installed are retained up to 28 days.
+System backups for production environments which do not have Dynamics 365 applications deployed in them will be retained for 7 days.

 ### Restore a system backup